cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 v3.0 adds some new Pass options:

-- `PropertyIndex`: specify which `pass` this `pass`'s runtime uniform property data should be consistent with, e.g. a `pass` such as `forward add` needs to be consistent with the `base pass` to ensure proper rendering.
+- `PropertyIndex`: specify which `pass` this `pass`'s runtime uniform property data should be consistent with, e.g.: a `pass` such as `forward add` needs to be consistent with the `base pass` to ensure proper rendering.
 Once this parameter is specified, the material panel will no longer display any properties of this `pass`.

 - `embeddedMacros`: specifies additional constant macros to be defined on top of the `shader` for this `pass`.
 This parameter can be used to reuse `shader` assets when only the macro definition differs in multiple `pass` `shaders`.